karthikdilliraj/sensorfusion/DOCS.md

 - Input file path location (-f) : Specifies a input filepath.

+- Parameter (-p) : Specifies the ratio (in %) used to determine how many principle components are to be used.

+- Support (-q) : Specifies the percentage of (in %) sensors that must agree before a sensor value is considered valid.

 Example:

 The below command will conduct sensor fusion algorithm with Stuck Time Interval is 10 minutes with sensor values range from 1 to 10.
-The data is get from sensor_fusion_input.csv
+The data input is from sensor_fusion_input.csv file, Parameter p is set to 50% and Support q is 70%.

 ```
-./sensorfusion -s 10 -l 1 -u 10 -f ./sensor_fusion_input.csv
+./sensorfusion -s 10 -l 1 -u 10 -p 50 -q 70 -f ./sensor_fusion_input.csv
 ```

 # Testing